 A sixth-generation Hoosier, George developed a passion for all things Indiana early in his career when he began working for the Indiana Historical Society (IHS).
 For 11 years he edited award-winning books and periodicals for the IHS.
 Although he left to join the corporate world (at FlashPoint, a leadership consulting firm) he continued to pursue his passion for local history, writing text and captions for the book Historic Photos of Indianapolis and leading a history group for his east-side Indianapolis neighborhood.

 George received his bachelor’s degree in journalism and Spanish from Indiana University and his master’s degree in nonprofit management from Indiana University-Purdue University Indianapolis.
-He currently volunteers for Meals on Wheels and serves on the leadership team for the Indianapolis Men’s Chorus.
-He’s also a member of Indiana Landmarks’ African American Landmarks Committee and the Center for Ray Bradbury Studies advisory board.
+He’s a member of Indiana Landmarks’ African American Landmarks Committee and the Center for Ray Bradbury Studies advisory board and volunteers for Meals on Wheels.